-Rheumatic pains, if there is swelling of the parts, or white or gray furred tongue; alternately with Ferric phosphate.
+Rheumatic pains, if there is swelling of the parts, or white or gray furred tongue; alternately with Sodium phosphate.

-Rheumatic pains, which are only felt during motion, or increased by it, if Ferric phosphate does not remove them altogether.
+Rheumatic pains, which are only felt during motion, or increased by it, if Sodium phosphate does not remove them altogether.

-Rheumatism, chronic, with swelling, or when all movements cause pain; there is generally a gray or white coated tongue, or white discharges.
+Rheumatism, chronic, with swelling, or when all movements cause pain; there is generally a gray or white coated tongue, or white discharges, chief remedy Sodium phosphate.